ironpark/genpig/README.md

 }
 ```
 This is an intentional design decision.
 You can do the same thing with comments or struct tags, but this approach allows the programmer to autocomplete the code and get help from the compiler.
+### Use your own package name
+Genpig generates configuration management logic by referencing the package name in an automatically generated location.

 ## Example
 ```go